St. Johns County Public Library System: Main Library

-Ponte Vedra Branch
+Ponte Vedra Beach Branch

 The Ponte Vedra Branch Library is located at 101 Library Blvd. in Ponte Vedra Beach.
-The Ponte Vedra Beach Branch Manager is Amy Ring.
+The Ponte Vedra Beach Branch Manager is Kim Odom.

 In answer to the demand for increased library services across Saint Johns County, the Ponte Vedra Beach Branch Library opened in 1985 as a volunteer library in the County Annex Building.
 Thanks to the Friends of the Library and an exchange of donated property to the present site, the building on Library Boulevard was dedicated in May, 1993.
 An addition to the structure opened in 2002, once again due to the efforts of the Friends.
-A topiary book worm serves as an ambassador at the north side of the building and greets visitors upon their arrival.
-The book worm is named Seymour and acquired its name through a local elementary school contest.
-It also serves as the mascot for the Friends of the Library bookstore, Seymour’s Books.
-In addition to the attraction of the bookstore and large number of program offerings available to patrons, Bird Island Park is a beautiful destination right outside the back door of the library.
-It offers library visitors a chance to observe migrating bird species as well as the local flora and fauna.

 Southeast Branch Library

 The Southeast Branch Library is located at 6670 US 1 South, in the southeastern area of St. Johns County.
 The Southeast Branch Manager is Todd Booth.

 The Southeast Branch opened its doors to the public on October 1, 2003 in response to a growing need for library services in the southern part of St. Johns County.
 Administrative Headquarters and Technical Services, which were critically overcrowded at the Main Branch, relocated to the Southeast branch at that time, followed by the Library Extension Services (Bookmobile) several years later.
 In addition to a welcoming staff, patrons are greeted by two decorative items that enhance the interior of the Southeast library – a giant quilt designed and graciously donated by the St. Augustine Piecemakers, which hangs directly above the entrance to the library, and a group of six historical St. Augustine photographs, given to the library by local photographer Betsy Lee.

 The Southeast Branch Library also hosts the St. Johns County Seed Library, a community partnership.
 The Seed Library is a collection of open-pollinated and heirloom seeds that visitors can borrow to plant and grow at home.
-By saving seeds as a community we help create local seed stocks that are better acclimated to our unique climate and which support an abundant and genetically diverse landscape.
-The library's seed collection depends on donations and seasonality.
-Visitors will see different seeds available at different times, so should check in frequently to see what’s available.